 - The deadline for submission of all required application materials is January 2.

 - We typically do not admit students who already have a master's degree to our master's program—regardless of the field of study in which it was earned.
-If you already have a master's degree we encourage you to apply to our Higher Education Leadership & Management Certificate Program or our doctoral program.
+If you already have a master's degree we encourage you to apply to our online master's program, Higher Education Leadership & Administration Graduate Certificate Program or our doctoral program.

 - Graduate Online Admissions Application